 This blog is part of my research project at the University of Dubuque Theological Seminary, Iowa, for the Doctor of Ministry degree in Missional Spirituality.
 This three-year residency and research program has focused on the spiritual practices or “piety” as renewal for personal and congregational ministry.
-I have read and learned from the great Christian Reformers on practices of prayer, devotional writing, ethics, and piety; along with contemporary researchers, thinkers, and theologians within and outside my religious tradition.
-I am unashamed to confess that I am an American Baptist clergyman who was not raised in the Christian Faith but converted to God in Christ at a younger age thanks to the guidance of the faithful Jesus followers at Haven Chapel United Methodist Church, Kearney, Nebraska.
+I have read and learned extensively from the great Christian Reformers on practices of prayer, devotional writing, ethics, and piety, along with contemporary researchers, thinkers, and theologians within and outside my religious tradition.
 Posts will consist of devotions, ideas, questions, and opportunities to share religious testimonials.
-I invite you to join the journey as we Search for God, together.
+I invite you to join the journey as we search for God together.

-The Reverend Ivan E. Greuter, M.A., M.Div., D.Min. is Senior Minister at Central Baptist Church of Quincy, Illinois.
-He earned a Bachelors of Arts in Psychology from Ottawa University, Kansas; a Master of Arts in Theology and Master of Divinity degrees at Northern Baptist Theological Seminary, Lombard, Illinois; and the Doctor of Ministry degree in Missional Spirituality at the University of Dubuque Theological Seminary, Iowa.
-He is an ordained clergyman in the American Baptist Churches of the Great Rivers Region.
-Rexanne, his wife, and Ivan have three children and twenty backyard chickens.
+The Reverend Ivan E. Greuter, M.A., M.Div., D.Min. is Senior Minister at West Side Baptist Church in Topeka, Kansas and President of Midtown Community Services (a not-for-profit community development agency).
+Raised on the prairie in Nebraska, Ivan earned a Bachelor of Arts in Psychology from Ottawa University, Kansas.
+He then earned a Master of Arts in Theology and Master of Divinity degrees at Northern Baptist Theological Seminary, Lombard, Illinois; and the Doctor of Ministry degree in Missional Spirituality at the University of Dubuque Theological Seminary, Iowa.
+He is an ordained clergyman serving with the American Baptist Churches of the USA, International Ministries (aka the American Baptist Foreign Mission Society), and the American Baptist Churches of the Central Region.
+Rexanne and Ivan have three children.